 - Shoujo: The "Star Light Angel" segment.

-"Chicken Man and Red Neck in Tokyo" "Nightmare" section makes obvious references to Disney works such as the "Night on Bald Mountain" segment from Fantasia and The Legend of Sleepy Hollow.
+- Shout-Out: The "Nightmare" sequence makes obvious references to Disney works such as the "Night on Bald Mountain" segment from Fantasia and The Legend of Sleepy Hollow.

-- Because Katsuhiro Otomo worked on this be sure to watch out for the cameos of Tetsuo, Akira and the Colonel - a year before AKIRA was released in cinemas.
+- Katsuhiro Otomo worked on this, so another of the directors involved decided to pay him homage.
+Be sure to watch out in "Star Light Angel" for the cameos of Tetsuo, Akira and the Colonel — a year before AKIRA was released in cinemas.

 - The male protagonist in "Deprive" seems to be based off 8th Man.